How to Fix and Protect Doors from Dog and Cat Scratches

-You will need to get a door protector that attaches to your specific type of door.
-If you are buying a door protector for a exterior door, make sure the plastic can stand up to your outdoor environment.
+The type of door will also determine what type of protector you will need.
+If you are buying a door protector for an exterior door, make sure the plastic can stand up to your outdoor environment.
 Full sun can sometimes melt the plastic to the door, which can cause further damage.
 High humidity can decrease the effectiveness of the adhesive tape.

 If you have a screen door you need a protector that is large enough that it can attach to at least three sides of the frame around the screen.